Dynamical Simulations of Schr\"odinger's Equation via Rank-Adaptive Tensor Decompositions: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge financial support from the office of Advanced Scientific Computing Research (ASCR) within the U.S.~Department Of Energy, award \#SCW1886.
+The authors gratefully acknowledge financial support from the Office of Science, Advanced Scientific Computing Research (ASCR) within the U.S.~Department Of Energy, award \#~SCW1886.
+C.~Hodges-Heilmann was also supported by the U.S.~Department of Energy, Office of Science, ASCR, under award \#~DE-SC0025481, and by the National Science Foundation under grant \#~DMS-2436318.
 The authors thank Dr.~Dominik Sultz and Dr.~Jonas Kusch for helpful discussions on the BUG algorithm for tensor trains.

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 This is contribution LLNL-JRNL-2016933.